mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/catalog-applications/index.md

 dkp upgrade appdeployment kafka-operator --workspace=my-workspace --to-version=0.20.2
 ```

-<p class="message--note"><strong>NOTE: Platform applications cannot be upgraded on a one-off basis, and must be upgraded in a single process for each workspace.
+<p class="message--note"><strong>NOTE: </strong>Platform applications cannot be upgraded on a one-off basis, and must be upgraded in a single process for each workspace.
 If you attempt to upgrade a platform application with these commands, you receive an error and the application is not upgraded.</p>